 25! means factorial 25 whose value = 25 * 24 * 23 * 22 *....* 1

-When a number that has 5 as its factor is multiplied by an even number, it results in a trailing zero.
+When a number that is a multiple of 5 is multiplied with an even number, it results in a trailing zero.

 (Product of 5 and 2 is 10 and any number when multiplied with 10 or a power of 10 will have one or as many zeroes as the power of 10 with which it has been multiplied)

 In 25!, the following numbers have 5 as their factor: 5, 10, 15, 20, and 25.

 25 is the square of 5 and hence it has two 5s in it.

 In toto, it is equivalent of having six 5s.

 There are at least 6 even numbers in 25!